Fire and rescue services

 You need to arrange a visa in advance if:

 Entry and exit conditions can change at short notice.
-Contact the nearest Embassy of Jordan for details about visas, currency, customs, entry and quarantine rules.
+Contact the nearest Embassy of Jordan for details about visas, currency, customs and entry rules.

-You must comply with additional rules for travellers if you stay more than one month.
+You must comply with additional rules for travellers if you stay more than 30 days.
 You must register with the police.
 You may also need to have medical and HIV tests.

 Under Jordanian law, a husband can prevent his wife and children from leaving Jordan.
 This is the case even if they're Australian citizens.
 See Local laws.

-You need to pay an exit tax at all border crossings except airports.
+You need to pay an exit tax at all border crossings except airports, if you overstay your 30 day visa.

 Some countries in the region may refuse you entry if you've been to Israel.
 Authorities may stop you from entering if you have entry and exit stamps from border crossings.
 They may also stop you if your luggage has baggage tags showing you've been to Israel.